kevinveenbirkenbach/cymais/roles/dev-java/README.md

 This role is focused on installing JDK 11, but it can be easily modified to install different versions of the JDK or additional Java-related tools as per your requirements.

 ## Support and Contribution
-For support, feedback, or contributions to the role, please open an issue or submit a pull request in the `cymais` repository.
+For support, feedback, or contributions to the role, please open an issue or submit a pull request in the `infinito` repository.
 Contributions that enhance the role or broaden its applicability are greatly appreciated.